 3.2.
-Stratospheric changes
+Stratospheric Changes

-A solar cycle influence on the high latitude stratosphere has been identified in reanalysis data and climate models (e.g. Kuroda and Kodera [2002], Matthes et al. [2006], Ineson et al. [2011], Mitchell et al. [2014]).
-Given the inter-hemispheric differences in the generation of planetary wave activity in the troposphere, which partly determines the mean strength and unforced variability of the winter polar vortices, it is perhaps unsurprising that the dynamical responses to external forcings, such as the QBO and solar variability, tend to be different in the two hemispheres (e.g. Anstey and Shepherd [2014]).
-In the Northern hemisphere (NH), studies have shown a time-averaged solar cycle signal in the high latitude stratosphere consisting of a poleward and downward propagation of zonal wind and temperature anomalies over the winter season [Kuroda and Kodera, 2002].
-The main mechanism proposed to explain the propagation and amplification of these anomalies invokes wave-mean-flow interactions (e.g. Kodera et al. [2003]; Ineson et al. [2011]).
-In contrast, the extratropical circulation response to an external forcing in the Southern hemisphere is often manifested around the time of the spring break-up of the polar vortex (e.g. Kuroda and Kodera [2005]).
+A solar cycle influence on the high-latitude stratosphere has been identified in reanalysis data and climate models [e.g., Kuroda and Kodera, 2002; Matthes et al., 2006; Ineson et al., 2011; Mitchell et al., 2014].
+Given the interhemispheric differences in the generation of planetary wave activity in the troposphere, which partly determines the mean strength and unforced variability of the winter polar vortices, it is perhaps unsurprising that the dynamical responses to external forcings, such as the QBO and solar variability, tend to be different in the two hemispheres [e.g., Anstey and Shepherd, 2014].
+In the Northern Hemisphere (NH), studies have shown a time-averaged solar cycle signal in the high-latitude stratosphere consisting of a poleward and downward propagation of zonal wind and temperature anomalies over the winter season [Kuroda and Kodera, 2002].
+The main mechanism proposed to explain the propagation and amplification of these anomalies invokes wave-mean-flow interactions [e.g., Kodera et al., 2003; Ineson et al., 2011].
+In contrast, the extratropical circulation response to an external forcing in the Southern Hemisphere is often manifested around the time of the spring breakup of the polar vortex [e.g., Kuroda and Kodera, 2005].
 We now discuss the stratospheric circulation response to the imposed decline in solar activity.

 3.2.1.
-Northern hemisphere (NH)
+Northern Hemisphere

-Figures 5(a-e) show monthly mean \overline{T} (K) differences between the RCP8.5_solmin and RCP8.5_ref experiments for October to February averaged over the period 2050-99.
+Figures 5a-5e show monthly mean \overline{T} differences between the RCP8.5_solmin and RCP8.5_ref experiments for October to February averaged over the period 2050-2099.
 The shading is as in Figure 3.
 In the NH, there is a relative warming of the Arctic lower stratosphere in February.
-Since the direct radiative tendency of the decrease in solar irradiance would be to cool the stratosphere, the high latitude warming is indicative of a dynamical response to the solar perturbation.
-Further analysis (not shown) shows that there is an increase in wave driving (i.e. Eliassen Palm flux divergence) in the high latitude mid and lower stratosphere (cf. Ineson $et\ al.\ [2011]$), particularly in January, and the associated dynamical heating acts against the radiatively driven cooling.
+Since the direct radiative tendency of the decrease in solar irradiance would be to cool the stratosphere, the high-latitude warming is indicative of a dynamical response to the solar perturbation.
+Further analysis (not shown) shows that there is an increase in wave driving (i.e., Eliassen Palm flux divergence) in the high-latitude middle and lower stratosphere [cf. Ineson et al., 2011], particularly in January, and the associated dynamical heating acts against the radiatively driven cooling.

-Figures 5(f-j) show equivalent plots to panels (a-e) for differences in zonal mean zonal wind (\bar{u} ; m s-1).
+Figures 5f-5j show equivalent plots to Figures 5a-5e for differences in zonal mean zonal wind.
 The warming of the Arctic polar vortex in boreal winter is coincident with a weakening of the stratospheric westerly jet.
-There is an easterly anomaly in the region of the jet core (\sim 1 hPa) of up to 3-4 m s-1 in January-February.
-A weaker easterly anomaly, more confined to the mid and upper stratosphere and the mesosphere, is also present in October-November, but the differences in December are not highly statistically significant, probably in part due to the large inter-annual variability during NH midwinter.
+There is an easterly anomaly in the region of the jet core (~1 hPa) of up to 3-4 m s-1 in January-February.
+A weaker easterly anomaly, more confined to the middle and upper stratosphere and the mesosphere, is also present in October-November, but the differences in December are not highly statistically significant, probably in part due to the large interannual variability during NH midwinter.